Status and phase

 Previous additional cancer else than the one evaluated in this study within the past 2 years except for basal or squamous cell carcinoma of the skin, carcinoma in situ of the cervix, superficial bladder tumors, localized prostate cancer or other tumors that in the opinion of the investigator, are considered cured or not immediately life-threatening, and will not interfere with the scientific goals of this study.

 A marked prolongation of QT/QTc interval at screening (e.g., repeated demonstration of a QTc interval >450 ms).
-Participants with permanent pacemakers (i.e., a paced rhythm) may be eligible after discussion with the sponsor.
+Participants with permanent pacemakers (i.e., a paced rhythm) may be eligible based on the investigator's clinical assessment and discretion.

 Cardiac history comprising:

-Unstable angina or new-on major surgery, open biopsy, or significant trauma within 4 weeks before start of study intervention.
+Unstable angina within 4 weeks before start of study intervention.

 Primary purpose